-Data Driven Agile Challenges with Existing Approaches
+Data Driven Agile Challenges

 To be data driven means to let the data inform (or drive) the outcomes.
 Meanwhile, agility means a lot of different things to a lot of people.
-But broadly, agility is a set a principles that guides a team to rapidly iterate toward a solution.
+But broadly, agility is a set of principles that guides a team to rapidly iterate toward a solution.

 Unfortunately, combining these concepts for a “data driven agile” approach is challenging and existing frameworks might not get you there.